verma/clj-slackbot/README.md

 Please see the section on [Bot Users](https://api.slack.com/bot-users).

 ### Running the bot
+Copy the `.java.policy` file to your home directory.

 If you have the jar file, just do:

     java -jar clj-slackbot.jar